LimaoC/neural-network-old/content/statistics/geometric-distribution.md

 $$\text{Var}(X) = \frac{1 - p}{p^2}.$$

 ### Memoryless Property
-The geometric distribution is memoryless; that is, if no success has been observed yet, the number of failures that has occurred does not affect the number of additional trials required to obtain the next success.
+The geometric distribution has the memoryless property.
+That is, the probability distribution of observing the next (or the first) success, given we have already observed some number of failures, is independent of the number of failures observed.

+For example, if we have already observed 20 failures, the probability of requiring 5 more failures is equal to the probability of requiring 5 failures (without having observed the initial 20 failures).
+In other words, there is no "memory" of the additional failures.

 Mathematically, this is described as
 $$\mathbb{P}(X > m + n | X > n) = \mathbb{P}(X > m).$$
 This can be seen by evaluating the conditional probability on the left:
 $$\begin{align*}